View the original recipe via:

 WASH and clean the scallions, then split them in half vertically and cut into roughly 3 inch pieces.
-THINLY cut the ginger in 3 slices.
-CUT the rump steak into bite-sized chunks using the chefs knife and a cutting board with a thick groove.
+THINLY cut the ginger into 3 slices.
+CUT the rump steak into bite-sized chunks using the chef's knife and a cutting board with a thick groove.

 COMBINE chunks of steak, 1 teaspoon cornstarch, 1 tablespoon soy sauce and 1/2 tablespoon of vegetable oil into a bowl and cover with cling film foil.
 PLACE into the refrigerator and let marinate for up to 45 minutes.

 HEAT your wok on high heat until it starts to smoke a bit.
 ADD in 1 1/2 tablespoons of vegetable oil to coat the wok, this process will generate a lot of smoke so make sure to turn on your hood first!

-This way the flavors of the ginger will infuse nicely into the vegetable oil.
+This way the flavours of the ginger will infuse nicely into the vegetable oil.
 After 15 - 20 seconds add in the scallions.
 SPREAD noodles over the wok and stir-fry the mix until all of the noodles are evenly coated.

-ADD in 4 tablespoons shaoxing wine (rice wine), or regular sweet white wine if you don't have rice wine.
+ADD in 4 tablespoons Shaoxing wine (rice wine), or regular sweet white wine if you don't have rice wine.
 Make sure to leave out the sugar later on when using regular white wine.